fastify/fastify/docs/Routes.md

 ### Url building
 <a name="url-building"></a>

-Fastify supports both static and dynamic urls.<br/>
+Fastify supports both static and dynamic urls.

 To register a **parametric** path, use the *colon* before the parameter name.
 For **wildcard** use the *star*.
 *Remember that static routes are always checked before parametric and wildcard.*